 Customers rate their experience of an organisation they have recently dealt with on over 25 metrics of customer satisfaction, covering Experience, Complaints, Customer Ethos, Emotional Connection and Ethics.
 The measures are based on The Institute’s research into customer stated priorities and attributes that correlate strongly with high levels of customer satisfaction.

-Customer satisfaction in the Public Services (National) sector is 76.7 (out of 100), the sector’s highest ever score Average customer...
+Customer satisfaction in the Public Services (National) sector is 77.3 (out of 100), 1.2 points higher than a year ago...

 Customer satisfaction for Retail (Food) is 80.4 (out of 100), 0.8 points higher than in July 2020 and 3 points...

 Customer satisfaction in the Retail (Non-food) is 81.2 (out of 100), 1.2 points higher than In January 2020.
 Retail (Non-Food)...